florianrusch/florianrusch/README.md

 # Hi, I'm Florian 👋

-I'm a DevSecOps Engineer working at [**cluetec GmbH**](https://cluetec.de), a german software company placed in Karlruhe.
-Since the early 2010s I'm working as a software developer and since 2018 also in the DevSecOps area.
-I mainly work in the field of web development (frontend, as well as backend) and especially like to focus on the operational part.
+I'm a DevSecOps Engineer working at [**cluetec GmbH**](https://cluetec.de), a German software company located in Karlruhe.
+Since the early 2010s, I've been working as a software developer, and since 2018, I've also been in the DevSecOps area.
+I mainly work in the field of web development (frontend as well as backend) and especially like to focus on the operational part.

-In the early 2010s, I completed an **apprenticeship as an IT specialist for application development** (in german "Fachinformatiker für Anwendungsentwicklung") at an internet agency.
-Afterwards, I started my **studies in business informatics** at the Karlsruhe University of Applied Sciences (in german "Hochschule Karlsruhe") and graduated with a **master's degree** in 2021.
-Since then I have been working full time as a DevSecOps Engineer at [**cluetec GmbH**](https://cluetec.de), where I am involved in cloud migration and several customer projects.
+In the early 2010s, I completed an **apprenticeship as an IT specialist for application development** (in German: "Fachinformatiker für Anwendungsentwicklung") at an internet agency.
+Afterwards, I started my **studies in business informatics** at the Karlsruhe University of Applied Sciences and graduated with a **master's degree** in 2021.
+Since then, I have been working full time as a DevSecOps Engineer at [**cluetec GmbH**](https://cluetec.de), where I am involved in cloud migration and several customer projects.

 ## 🦄 Skills & Tools